Moesif/moesif-laravel/README.md

 #### debug

-Optional, a boolean if true, will print debug messages using Illuminate\Support\Facades\Log;
+Optional, a boolean if true, will print debug messages using Illuminate\Support\Facades\Log

-#### fork
-Optional, default true, if true will use a forked process to send the data over to moesif.

 Credits
 ========